-8. Employee Benefit Plan
+10. Employee Benefit Plan

 The Partnership has a fully funded, defined contribution Simplified Employee Pension Plan (the "Plan") for its employees.
-Under the Plan, the Partnership contributes 4% of employees' salaries for 2021 and 2020, respectively, and the contribution vests immediately.
-The Partnership incurred \$68,304 and \$58,821 in expenses related to the Plan for the years ended December 31, 2021 and 2020, respectively.
-The Plan was terminated effective December 31, 2021 and replaced with a 401(k) retirement savings plan on January 1, 2022 with the same Partnership contribution of 4% of eligible employees' compensation.
+Under the Plan, the Partnership contributes 4% of employees' salaries for 2021, and the contribution vests immediately.
+The Plan was terminated effective December 31, 2021 and replaced with a 401(k) retirement savings plan (the "401(k)") on January 1, 2022 with the same Partnership contribution of 4% of eligible employees' compensation.
+The Partnership incurred \$67,486 and \$68,304 in expenses related to the 401(k) and the Plan for the years ended December 31, 2022 and 2021, respectively

-9. Subsequent Events
+11. Subsequent Events

-On February 15, 2022, the Partnership redeemed \$18,636,339 of the 2005B Bonds in accordance with the mandatory early redemption clause contained in the Fourth Supplemental.
-This amount is included in the current portion of long-term debt on the balance sheet as of December 31, 2021.
+On February 15, 2023, the Partnership redeemed \$17,548,700 of the 2005B Bonds in accordance with the mandatory early redemption clause contained in the Fourth Supplemental.
+This amount is included in the current portion of long-term debt on the balance sheet as of December 31, 2022.

-The Partnership evaluated for disclosure any subsequent events through March 28, 2022, the date the financial statements were available for issue, and determined there were no material subsequent events in addition to the ones disclosed in the financial statements.
+The Partnership evaluated for disclosure any subsequent events through March 27, 2023, the date the financial statements were available for issue, and determined there were no material subsequent events in addition to the ones disclosed in the financial statements.